Design Forecasting FAQs

 Easily the most frequent question we get asked and also the broadest of broad questions possible.
 Answering it requires asking our own questions, back.
 For what industry?
 What segment?
 What future time frame?
 For what audience?
 And, what brand is asking?

-You can probably immediately see, just from those few sentences, that there are many factors at play.
-With true custom forecasting - which is our practice - the work isn’t finished with a general sweep of culture and design at large.
+You can probably immediately see that there are many factors at play.
+With custom forecasting - which is our practice - the work isn’t finished with a general sweep of culture and design at large.
 It requires contextualizing.
 What are the problems your brand requires forecasting to solve?
 What role are you trying to play in the future?
 Each client is going to answer everything differently - even from their closest competitors, and so our role is to frame out the full roadmap of future directions as well as your brand’s best routes within it.

 2> How exactly do you forecast?
 Where do you begin?

 Everyone wants the answer to revolve around data and…well, it just doesn’t.
-We are often shocked by how some companies jump to conclusions about the future by looking at past or current data.
-Forecasting is about finding what will trigger change.
-And don’t get us wrong here, data is EXCEPTIONALY useful - however it’s only part of a story.
+While data is exceptionally useful, it’s only part of a story.
 If you ever watched the movie The Big Short, the data pointed to a pattern - but it was the behaviors and mindsets of bankers, realtors, and home buyers that explained what was about to happen.
 Human behavior is key.
-Which is why the current version of our proprietary methodology uses a human-centric model.
 When we’re developing forecasts, we always start there - with behaviors.

 3> How far ahead can you see?